LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration-1.md

 The corners of the larger checkerboard are the points which are detected ([OpenCV.org](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html)).
 {: centeralign }

-And with that, we're ready to talk about **projection error**!
+And with that, we're ready to talk about **projection error** (sometimes called **reprojection error**).

-# Projection error: the metric of calibration 'goodness'
+# (Re)projection error: the metric of calibration 'goodness'

-In order to compute camera parameters which are useful for spatial reasoning, we need to define what makes a set of parameters better than another set.
+In order to compute camera parameters which are useful for spatial reasoning, we need to define what makes one set of parameters better than another set.
 This is typically done by computing **sum-squared projection error**, $$E$$.
 The lower that error metric is, the more closely our camera parameters fit the measurements from the input images.
 - From each image, we have the detected marker points.
 Each marker point is a single **2D measurement**, which we denote as $$z_{ij}$$ for the $$j$$-th measured point of the $$i$$-th image.